helmedeiros/blog/content/en/posts/2010-11-01-despedida-unp-nova-jornada.md

 ---
-title: "Closing a Chapter: Gratitude and New Paths"
+title: 'Closing a Chapter: Gratitude and New Paths'
-categories: ["Events"]
+categories:
+- Events
-date: 2010-11-01T00:00:00-03:00
+date: 2010-11-01 00:00:00-03:00
 slug: farewell-unp-new-journey
 category: Software Engineering
 tags:
 - Software Engineering Lectures
 - Teaching
 - Career Transition
 - Gratitude
 - Professional Growth
-description: "Final farewell from teaching at UnP - reflecting on the journey and moving forward to new challenges in Porto Alegre."
+description: Final farewell from teaching at UnP - reflecting on the journey and moving forward to new challenges in Porto Alegre.
 keywords:
 - software engineering education
 - teaching farewell
 - career transition
 - professional development
 - university teaching
 draft: false
+subtitle: Experiences and learnings from technology events
 ---

 With a heavy but grateful heart, I share that this will be my final semester teaching at Universidade Potiguar (UnP).
 It's a decision I made with care, reflection, and excitement for what lies ahead.